bhits/dss-api/README.md

 Document Segmentation Service API
 =================================

-Document Segmentation Service (DSS) API is responsible for the segmentation of the patient's sensitive health information using the patient consent.
+The Document Segmentation Service (DSS) API is responsible for the segmentation of the patient's sensitive health information using the patient consent.
 Segmentation invloves the following phase:

 1. Document Validation: DSS uses  [Document-Validator](https://github.com/FEISystems/document-validator) to verify that the document is a valid CCD document.

-2. Fact Model Extraction: DSS extract the fact model using the consent policy.
+2. Fact Model Extraction: DSS extracts the fact model using the consent policy.

-3. Value Set Lookup: For every code and code system in the Fact model, it uses Value Set Service to lookup the value set categories which is store in the fact model.
+3. Value Set Lookup: For every code and code system in the fact model, it uses Value Set Service to lookup the value set categories which is store in the fact model.

 4. BRMS (Business Rules Management Service) Execution: DSS uses the rule execution service to execute the clinical fact.
-Based on

 5. Redaction: DSS uses the patient consent and the concept code to redact the document.